Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Acknowledgements

 \section{Acknowledgements}

-O\c{C} thanks Pedro R. Capelo, Alexander P. Hobbs and Mehmet Hakan Erkut for the discussion and their valuable feedbacks on the manuscript.
+O\c{C} thanks Pedro R. Capelo, Alexander P. Hobbs and Mehmet Hakan Erkut for the discussion and their valuable feedback on the manuscript.
 O\c{C} also thanks his wife M\"{O}\c{C} and two cats L\c{C} and K\c{C} for their tireless efforts to create a motivating working environment during COVID-19 lockdown.
-RF acknowledges financial support from the Swiss National Science Foundation (grant no 157591).
-DAA acknowledges support by the Flatiron Institute, which is supported by the Simons Foundation.
+RF acknowledges financial support from the Swiss National Science Foundation (grant no 157591 and 194814).
+DAA acknowledges support by NSF grant AST-2009687 and by the Flatiron Institute, which is supported by the Simons Foundation.
 CAFG was supported by NSF through grants AST-1517491, AST-1715216, and CAREER award AST-1652522; by NASA through grant 17-ATP17-0067; and by a Cottrell Scholar Award and Scialog Award $\#$26968 from the Research Corporation for Science Advancement.

 Simulations were run with resources provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research centre, proposal SMD-14-5492.
 Additional computing support was provided by HEC allocations SMD-14-5189, SMD-15-5950, by NSF XSEDE allocations AST120025, AST150045, AST160048, by allocations s697, s698 at the Swiss National Supercomputing Centre (CSCS), and by S3IT resources at the University of Zurich.
 Numerical calculations were run on the Quest computing cluster at Northwestern University; XSEDE allocation TG-AST140023; and NASA HEC allocation SMD-16-7561 and SMD-17-1204.